 The effects of different compositions of rice straw on fecundity, population of earthworms was evaluated in Control (T1) with 0% rice straw -100% cow dung, T2 (10% rice straw + 90% cow dung, T3 (20% rice straw + 80% cow dung and T4 (30% rice straw + 70% cow dung in triplicates.
-The experiment was conducted in screen house number 4 in 80 litres plastic tubs.
-Each tube carried 100 adult earthworms and the experiment was conducted for 90 days.
-The data was collected in terms of number of eggs produced and earthworms fortnightly.
+The experiment was conducted in screen house number 4 in 80-litre plastic tubs.
+Each tube carried 100 adult earthworms, and the experiment was conducted for 90 days.
+The data was collected in terms of the number of eggs produced and earthworms fortnightly.
 The nutrient profile of the vermicompost was also evaluated at the end of the experiment (Kumar et al., 2022).
-The data was analyzed by using OPSTAT software.
+The data was analysed by using OPSTAT software.
 The experiment was conducted in the poly house under control conditions of humidity, temperature & pH, which are critical in vermicomposting.

 Results